Unusual Illegal Smuggling, Border Crossing Draws Attention of U.S. Officials

 The man got into a 2000 Ford pickup with California plates, Mack said.
 Department of Motor Vehicle records show the plate was registered to a Yolanda Rodriguez.
 The vehicle was believed to be headed to Northern California.

 State officials could not release the vehicle's registered address.

-the United States, and that suicide attacks were being planned in the
+ABC News, citing anonymous sources, reported over the weekend that al-Qaida planned to send terrorists across the Mexican border into the United States, and that suicide attacks were being planned in the city, possibly using trucks.